-- 9.4.1 Where the MMS uses automated pre-flight information systems to supply and display meteorological information to operators and flight crew members for self-briefing, flight planning and flight documentation purposes, the information supplied and displayed shall comply with the relevant provisions in 9.1 to 9.3 inclusive. - 9.4.2 Automated pre-flight information systems providing for a harmonized, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned should be established by an agreement between the MMS and the civil aviation authority or the agency to which the authority to provide service has been delegated in accordance with MCAR 15, 3.1.1 c). - Note.
-The meteorological and aeronautical information services information concerned is specified in 9.1 to 9.3 and Appendix 8, MCAR 15, 8.1 and 8.2, and in the ICAO Procedures for Air Navigation Services Aeronautical Information Management (PANS-AIM, Doc 10066), 5.5, respectively. - 9.4.3 Where automated pre-flight information systems are used to provide for a harmonized, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned, the MMS shall remain responsible for the quality control and quality management of meteorological information provided by means of such systems in accordance with Chapter 2, 2.2.2. - Note.
-The responsibilities relating to aeronautical information services information and the quality assurance of the information are given in MCAR 15, chapter 3.
+- 9.4.1 Where the meteorological authority uses automated pre-flight information systems to supply and display meteorological information to operators and flight crew members for self-briefing, flight planning and flight documentation purposes, the information supplied and displayed shall comply with the relevant provisions in 9.1 to 9.3 inclusive. - 9.4.2 The meteorological authority shall establish an agreement with the ATS provider to establish automated pre-flight information systems providing for a harmonised, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned. - 9.4.3 Where automated pre-flight information systems are used to provide for a harmonized, common point of access to meteorological information and aeronautical information services information by operators, flight crew members and other aeronautical personnel concerned, the meteorological authority shall remain responsible for the quality control and quality management of meteorological information provided by means of such systems in accordance with Chapter 2, 2.2.2.